pkarthikeya1/Automated-Text-Clustering-and-Keyword-Extraction-for-Customer-Review-Insights/README.md

 # New Delhi Reviews - Clustering and Analysis

 This project aims to preprocess textual reviews, cluster them into meaningful groups, and extract top keywords for each cluster to provide insights.
-The workflow includes data ingestion from SQL database, data preprocessing, feature engineering, clustering, and keyword extraction.
+The workflow includes data preprocessing, feature engineering, clustering, and keyword extraction.

 ---